-How did we get here and why is this so important?
+How did we get here, and why is this so important?
 Let’s break down the roles they play.

 Interconnection started as an optional service with many variables.
-However, as companies needed an internet presence, the need to connect to other services across multiple locations including international, and the move of applications in the public clouds, connectivity, interconnection services became just as critical as power.
+However, as companies needed an internet presence, the need to connect to other services across multiple locations, including international, and the move of applications in the public clouds, connectivity, and interconnection services became just as critical as power.
 This made interconnection part of the data center ecosystem that customers need.

 Now is the time for all three components to develop the proper ecosystem that will meet customer needs.
 One service alone will not satisfy the demands of technology and businesses.
 It will require a strategy and solution with all three as part of the success of the application and delivery of services.
 Companies that support enterprises deploying to the edge faster will need edge locations connected to data centers with a highly diverse interconnection offering.
 Together, these services are the ecosystem that will drive those future seven million edge locations to support enterprise efforts to deploy to the edge.

-To make that happen, we need the ecosystem of edge, data center and interconnection.
+To make that happen, we need the ecosystem of edge, data center, and interconnection.